mantidproject/mantid/dev-docs/source/BatchWidget/Internals/FindRootNodes.rst

 single subtree.

-The algorithm used to perform this conversion makes a simplifying assumption that the roots of all subtrees in the result all share a common parent.
+The algorithm used to perform this conversion makes a simplifying assumption that the roots of all subtrees in the result share a common parent.
 If this assumption is untrue then the input set is unsuitable and the algorithm will return an empty optional.

 .. image::  ../../images/subtree_fail.svg